Menu

 CRAFTSMAN Stud Finder, 3/4-Inch Depth (CMHT77633)

-• Locate stud edges: edge detection to locate stud edges of both wood and metal stud
+• Detects edges of both wood and metal studs

 The CRAFTSMAN CMHT77633 ($13.99) is the most affordable electronic stud finder on this list that still produces usable results.
 At 3/4" detection depth, it handles standard 1/2" drywall reliably but leaves almost no margin for fire-rated 5/8" panels - where the math simply does not work.
 The wallpaper and fabric compatibility is a real differentiator for renters in older apartments where walls have accumulated finish layers over decades.
 [3] Most critically, the CMHT77633 has no AC wire detection.
 Consumer Reports found this feature absent in approximately 60% of stud finders under $40 [5] - always use a separate non-contact voltage tester before drilling into any wall you did not personally wire.